mmazur/aimake/README.md

 ## Contributing

-- Until we get to Milestone 2, it won't be possible to develop aimake using aimake.
+- Until we get to Milestone 2, it won't be possible to fully develop aimake using aimake.
 What I'm doing instead is using the prompt in `copilot.txt` together with GitHub Copilot to simulate the `generate` feature.
 - PRs must contain prompts that generated the code.
 Human-only code edits would be cheating.
+  - You can pretend code changes have been fully generated using the attached prompt.
+I won't notice.

 ## License